robjustice/soshdboot/README.md

 # One more thing..

 I have also added some additional support to the Selector /// image for booting the Titan card emulations.
 This was not supported with the standard Selector software.
-These are available in the Languages menu.
+These are available in the Languages menu on the Selector_hd.po image.

 - added Titan 3plus2 emulation start. (this is a hand patched version of the Selector Apple2 emulation launcher).

 This has also had the 2+ rom changed to search the boot slots from S1 to S6

 - added Titan 3plus2e emulation start.
 This is a new interpreter based on disassembing the 3plus2e boot disk. no save setting supported yet.

   Two menu options added to Selector, standard slot search (7to1) and reversed (1to6) to suit the A3

   Note: for this 3plus2e setup, I have had mixed results when using the Booti card and this combo.
 When using a CFFA3000, it works fine.

-With either of these we can now boot Prodos from the same harddisk image :-) I'll update here with a link to the details for the patching and source code for the 3plus2e interpreter once I tidy it up.
+With either of these we can now boot Prodos from the same harddisk image :-)

+I'll update here with a link to the details for the patching and source code for the 3plus2e interpreter once I tidy it up.